-- If either or your parents are athletic, chances are you’ll be!
+- If either of your parents are athletic, chances are you’ll be!

-- If either or your parents have certain illnesses, you’re already predisposed to having it!
+- If either of your parents has certain illnesses, you’re already predisposed to having it!

 - If either of your parents is left-handed, chances are you may be!